 Do It Yourself Foaming Toilet Cleaner!

-Anyway, there are a few reasons that you’re going to love today’s DIY; first, is it’s CHEAP, second, it’s quick, and third is it’s natural!
+Discover our DIY Foaming Toilet Cleaner!
+There are a few reasons that you’re going to love today’s DIY; first, is it’s CHEAP, second, it’s QUICK, and third is it’s NATURAL!
+You only need two things to make it, so let’s get that throne clean.

 Here’s what you’re going to need: